 During the financial year the Company received professional services from Octium Holding S.A, a related party, and incurred expenses of €120k.
-The Company also incurred expenses of €75k payable to Octium Holding S.A for its share of group statutory and regulatory reporting expenses.
-The total amount outstanding to Octium Holding S.A. at 31 December was €102k.
-The Company provided financial and IT support services to Octium International Insurance Agent AG, a related party, for which it earned €28k.
+The Company also incurred expenses of €56k payable to Octium Holding S.A for its share of group statutory and regulatory reporting expenses.
+The total amount outstanding to Octium Holding S.A. at 31 December was €55k.
+The Company provided financial and IT support services to Octium International Insurance Agent AG, a related party, for which it earned €24k.
 This amount is included in net operating expenses.
-The Company incurred expenses of €53k for professional services from Octium International Insurance Agent AG.
-The total amount outstanding to Octium International Insurance Agent AG at 31 December was €24k.
+The Company incurred expenses of €500k for professional services from Octium International Insurance Agent AG.
+The Company also incurred commission expenses of €57k to Octium Insurance Agency AG for distribution services.
+The total amount receivable from Octium International Insurance Agent AG at 31 December was €55k.
 There were no other related party transactions during the financial year.